 The difference that small community actions can make

-Community desire to reduce waste in general, and pollution in our waterways and nature reserves, has been the catalyst for many to push all levels of government for change.
+Community’s desire to see less waste and pollution has been the catalyst for many to take action.

-From school students campaigning through to the community making observations and collecting data as citizen scientists.
-This advocacy combined with passion, persistence and collaboration can, and does, influence change in environmental policy enabling better outcomes for the future of our planet.
+From beach cleans and citizen science, to advocating for government policy change, it all makes a difference.
+When advocacy is driven by passion, persistence and collaboration with this can, and does, influence change in environmental policy enabling better outcomes for the future of our planet.

-- Dr Ross Hedifen from community group Beach Patrol who created an app for everyday people to report the litter they collected
+- Ross Headifen, Beach Patrol, who created an app for everyday people to report the litter they collected

-- Fam Chakro from Port Phillip Ecocentre where marine biologists help volunteers to become skilled citizen scientists
+- Fam Charko, Port Phillip EcoCentre, where marine biologists help volunteers to become skilled citizen scientists

-- Brite Molliere from Boomerang Alliance’s Plastic Free Places
+- Birte Moliere, Boomerang Alliance’s, advocating Plastic Free Places

 12.00 pm – The Secret life of food waste

-This panel conversation will share perspectives from dumpster diving, to university research and how businesses can prevent good food from going to landfill.
+This panel discussion will share perspectives from household food waste to business focused on fighting food waste and a little dumpster diving to prevent good food from going to landfill.

 1.00 pm – The Sharing Economy